 Silver Ridge Traverse

-We stayed on top only a few minutes before moving west on the ridge.
-I couldn’t believe how much of the scenery we had missed in the terrible weather.
-It brought back memories of our mid-August trip.
+We only stayed for a few minutes before continuing west on the ridge.
+I couldn’t believe how much of the view we had missed in this terrible weather.
+But it quickly brought back memories of the mid-August trip.

 Our next stop was Silver Ridge West via Canada’s Peak 6535.
-Without much to see, the ridge walk was incredibly uneventful.
-In other words, it would’ve been more enjoyable with views!
+Without much landscape to enjoy, the ridge walk became increasingly uneventful.
+In other words, it would’ve been more pleasant with views and a blue sky.

 See more trip photos here.